Edward Hamilton (British Army officer): Early career

 Hamilton was born in Ireland in 1854, the son of WJ Hamilton of Fiddown, County Kilkenny.
-After studying at the Hermitage School, Bath, joined the army as a lieutenant in the 1st Battalion, Queen's Royal Regiment, on 9 August 1873.
+After studying at the Hermitage School, Bath, joined the army as a lieutenant in the 1st Battalion, 2nd Regiment of Foot, on 9 August 1873.
 He served in the Second Anglo-Afghan War from 1878 to 1880 as the aide-de-camp to General J. M. Primrose, and was mentioned in despatches.

 In 1883 he was promoted to captain, and served with the 2nd Battalion in the Third Anglo-Burmese War before being appointed a brigade-major under Sir William Lockhart in 1887.
 He then was appointed a brigade-major at Cawnpore from 1887 to 1888, continuing in India as the Inspector of Signals in the Punjab and Bengal from 1888 to 1893.
 During this period, he oversaw signals in the Hazara Expedition of 1891.
 He married Isabel Harris, daughter of General Philip H. F. Harris, in 1886; they had one son and two daughters.
 The best man at their wedding was Hubert Hamilton, a fellow captain in the regiment.

 He served in the Tochi Valley in 1895 under Lockhart, and served on the staff of the Malakand Field Force in 1897.
-He returned to field service that same year with the 2nd Battalion, Queen's Royal Regiment, as the second-in-command of the Tirah Expedition, with a brevet-promotion to lieutenant colonel.
+He returned to field service that same year with the 2nd Battalion, Queen's Royal Regiment, as the second-in-command of the Tirah Expedition, with a brevet-promotion to lieutenant colonel on 29 September 1898.